Skip to content

 • To view instances of a specific error, click Occurred x times in the last week.
 The action logs will appear filtered to instances of this specific error.

 It is not possible to dismiss existing errors, all errors for the action will need to be resolved.
-If the action does not encounter any new errors for the next seven days, it will be cleared from the action's panel and removed from the Alert.
+If the action does not encounter any new errors for the next seven days, it will be cleared from the action's panel and removed from the Alert

 Common workflow errors

-The following are some common workflow errors you might encounter and the typical steps for resolution.
 After updating your workflow or record, you can try manually enrolling the contact into the workflow again.

 Error What the error means Steps to resolve the error